 We love mushrooms.
 We eat them raw, and we cook with them.
+Button mushrooms have become a staple in my salads.
 Just like we did with this mushroom stir fry dish, that is why I was suddenly curious if I knew the proper answer to how to chop mushrooms?

 I have learned that sometimes we do something because that is how we have always done it.
 Then suddenly we learn the "proper" way, and a whole new world opens up.